cms-dev/cms/docs/Creating a contest.rst

 Creating a contest from scratch
 ===============================

-The most immediate (and less practical) way to create a contest in CMS is using the admin interface.
-You can start the AdminWebServer using the command ``cmsAdminWebServer``.
+The most immediate (but often less practical) way to create a contest in CMS is using the admin interface.
+You can start the AdminWebServer using the command ``cmsAdminWebServer`` (or using the ResourceService).

 After that, you can connect to the server using the address and port specified in :file:`cms.conf`; typically, http://localhost:8889/.